Updated Mar 16, 2026§ For Vehicles

 Key Features Worth Noting

-The IP67 waterproof rating is genuine — submersion in 1 meter of water for 30 minutes.
-Rain, snow, road spray, and car washes won’t kill it.
+The IP67 waterproof rating is genuine — the standard certifies submersion in 1 meter of water for 30 minutes.
+An IP67 device mounted under a bumper handles daily rain, snow, road spray, and car washes without signal degradation.

 Who Should Buy the SpaceHawk?